scientific-python/specs/purpose-and-process/index.md

 Any project in the ecosystem is welcome to adopt a SPEC at any point.
 However, it may make sense to wait until a SPEC is endorsed by several Core Projects.
 This ensures that the SPEC has been vetted and deemed stable enough for widespread adoption.
-Once a SPEC is endorsed by several Core Projects it may still evolve, but the barrier for modifying the SPEC will increase substantially once it is endorsed by several Core Projects (since all endorsing projects would need to agree to changes).
+Once a SPEC is endorsed by several Core Projects it may still evolve, but the barrier for modifying the SPEC will increase substantially (since all endorsing projects would need to agree to changes).
 Projects that adopt a SPEC early should engage in the collaborative process leading to the SPEC being endorsed by the Core Projects.
 Each SPEC describes what adopting it means in its _Ecosystem Adoption_ section.